LiteracyBridge/dashboard-core/README.md

     java -jar target/core-with-deps.jar -?

-or using the convience script in
+or using the convenience script in
     target/lb-dashboard

 There will initially be a decent amount of spewed out logging information.
-This is where the tool is determining that the database has the appropraite schema objects in it. **It is important to note that this commandline tool goes directly against the DB + S3, so it is a low-level tool.
+This is where the tool is determining that the database has the appropriate schema objects in it. **It is important to note that this commandline tool goes directly against the DB + S3, so it is a low-level tool.
 You should only use this if you know what  you are doing.
 Otherwise, try to use the REST APIs on the dashboard itself.**